-Consulting a health care professional and staying consistent with their treatment plan is crucial for treating depression.
-However, there strategies you can use to supplement the treatment plan, that may help you further combat and manage your symptoms.
+People should consult with a health care professional and stay consistent with their treatment plans.
+These are crucial steps to treat depression.
+However, there are also strategies you can use to supplement a treatment plan.
+These strategies may help you further battle and manage your symptoms.

 Here are some examples:

-- Know your triggers that might exacerbate symptoms and avoid those triggers, if possible
+- Know the triggers that might make your symptoms worse — avoid those triggers, if possible

-- Acknowledge warning signs for onset or exacerbation of symptoms and reach out for support as early as possible
+- Acknowledge warning signs for onset or worsening of symptoms — reach out for support as early as possible

-- Fit in at least 30 minutes daily of any physical activity (could be a walk around the block; vacuuming your home; climbing the stairs in your building)
+- Fit in at least 30 minutes daily of any physical activity — for example, a walk around the block, vacuum your home, or climb the stairs in your building

-- Set a sleep schedule (consistent bedtime and wake-up times)
+- Set a sleep schedule with a consistent bedtime and wake-up times

 - Avoid alcohol and drug use

 The course of mental illness, including major depressive disorder, does not look the same for every person.
 It is not inevitable that mental illness simply gets worse with time.
 As stated above, the risk of recurrence of a depressive episode gets lower over time.
 This means that many people experience longer periods without an episode as they age.
 In fact, there are many examples in the literature and many first-person stories of recovery.
 Recovery is a process or journey through which individuals improve their health and wellness.
 People can lead self-directed lives and strive to live to their full potential.
 For some, this may include an absence from symptoms.
 For others, it might mean they find success living and coping with symptoms.